yannickspies/anthropic-computer-use-bash-and-files/README.md

 - The bash just has one tool `command`.
 - Upon consuming your prompt, it will generate and execute a series of these tools based on your prompt that you're code will run.
 - The real innovation here to me is two fold.
-  - First, this runs a SERIES ((`prompt chaining strikes again`)) of these tools based on your prompt.
+  - First, sonnet THINKS, and runs a SERIES ((`prompt chaining strikes again`)) of these tools based on your prompt.
   - Second, the tools execute very well, are context aware and follow instructions very well.
-This is likely due to claude 3.5 sonnet new.
+This is likely due to the upgraded claude 3.5 sonnet being fine-tuned on these tools.
+    - This is a game changer and a pattern we'll likely see more of from model providers: `fine-tuning on sets of tools for specific tasks`.
+- Logging is super important here to monitor what is happening and how the tools are being used to accomplish your goal.